Marital debt: Impact

 Ecclesiastical courts were increasingly becoming a venue for couples to resolve marital disputes in the 11th and 12th centuries.
 It thus became important for the church to further consolidate and solidify canon law, so the courts could resolve the numerous cases.
 These increasingly strict canon laws made it much more difficult to get divorced or have a marriage annulled.
 One way to get a marriage annulment was if one spouse was impotent, in other words, if they could not fulfill the marital debt.
 In these cases, the healthy spouse could remarry while the impotent one could not.
 There was some disagreement amongst the clergy about cases where a person was capable of fulfilling the conjugal debt, but was sterile and could not procreate.
 In these cases, some thought that you needed to be able to procreate to maintain the marriage.

-Conjugal debt also had implications in terms of gender equality.
+Conjugal duty also had implications in terms of gender equality.
 For example, a woman had just as much right as a man to demand the debt.
 The conjugal debt "took precedence over most other duties."
 Even in the case where a lord had called a man to rally.
 If his wife had insisted on the debt, "the wife's rights took precedence over the lord's."
 A similar situation applied for crusading.
 If a man wanted to go on crusade he needed permission from his wife, because "his departure would deprive her of the sexual solace that he owed to her."

+Modern day

+Article 215 of the Napoleonic Code (1804) says that "spouses mutually oblige themselves to a community of life", derived from previous ecclesiastical notions of marital duty.
+In 2019, French courts determined that a married couple who ceased sexual relations with each other were not eligible for no-fault divorce as the wife had not performed her "marital duties".
+This interpretation has been used during French court proceedings, but since the 1990s has been criticised by lawyers and women's rights groups, who view the concept of marital duty as ignoring sexual consent and dismissing concepts of marital rape.
+In 2025, the European Court of Human Rights ruled in H.W. v.
+France that the ruling in France had ignored the wife's right to respect for private and family life under Article 8 of the European Convention on Human Rights.